Subscribe to Blog via Email

 For the first few years after my diagnosis, I avoided using the word ‘survivor’ in relation to my incurable cancer.
-I had no idea what was gong to happen.
+I had no idea what was going to happen.
 It just didn’t seem to sit right despite the fact I’m a ‘glass half full’ kind of guy.

 However ……..
 I was studying the term ‘Survivorship’ and found it also applies to those living with incurable and long-term cancer.
 This piece of research totally changed my thinking.

 What is ‘Survivorship’?

-The definition differs slightly between national cancer advocate organisations but it would appear it also means “Living with, through, and beyond cancer“ which is a UK term.
+The definition differs slightly between national cancer advocacy organisations but it would appear it also means “Living with, through, and beyond cancer“ which is a UK term.
 According to these definitions, cancer survivorship begins at diagnosis and includes people who continue to have treatment over the long-term, to either reduce the risk of recurrence or to manage chronic disease.
 It follows that those with incurable Cancers such as my own (Neuroendocrine) should be included under the term ‘Survivorship’.